-- High value and outcome-driven technological initiatives.
+- High-value and outcome-driven technological initiatives.

-Organizations that have innovation at their core are able to effectively implement disruptive technologies that are the need of an hour in Digital Transformation.
-Forming an effective digital transformation strategy requires precision, expertise and disruption of traditional ways to run businesses.
-Hence, there are several components which you must attend to while formulating the strategy.
-Let’s take a look at them.
+Organizations that have innovation at their core can effectively implement disruptive technologies that are the need of an hour in Digital Transformation.
+Forming an effective digital transformation strategy requires precision, expertise, and disruption of traditional ways of running businesses.

-Digital Transformation Strategy – 7 Key Components
+Digital Transformation Strategy – 9 Key Components

 Broadly, there are seven key components of an effective digital transformation strategy:

-- Strategy and Leadership
+- Business Strategy and Leadership for Digital Transformation

 - Culture Change and Communication